BethanyG/greetbot/README.md

 4. Pull that branch to Glitch
 5. Go back and make any changes you'd like -- and then save/push those changes back to Github on the newly-made branch

+Note: do not make changes or make PRs to the `master` branch.

 # Slack Terms of Service / Welcome message template